Guga-CL/jellyfin-mod-watchplanner-section/README.md

 Work in progress, this project is not ready for use.

-A basic example on how to mod the home page of Jellyfin, making use of the jellyfin API, and implement using just a javascript injector.
+A basic example on how to mod the home page of Jellyfin, making use of the jellyfin API, and implement using just a javascript injector, Caddy (Reverse Proxy) and ps1 or node scripts.

 # jellyfin-mod-watchplanner-section